Technogeezer50/24H2_esd2iso/README.md

 ## Installation and Use

-* Download this project from GitHub using the "<>Code" button, and selecting "Download ZIP" from the pull-down.
+* Download this project from GitHub https://github.com/Technogeezer50/24H2_esd2iso.
+The latest released version zipfile can be found in the "Releases" section on the right hand side of the project page.
+You can download either the .zip or .tar.gz format file.
-* Unzip the downloaded ZIP file.
+* Extract the downloaded file.
 * Move or copy the file 24H2_esd2iso to a location of your choice (preferably an empty folder where you will build your ISO)
 * Open the macOS Terminal app, and cd to the empty folder.
 * Change permissions on 24H2_esd2iso to make it executable (it does not require root permissions).